barryclark/jekyll-now/_posts/2018/2018-06-24-causality.markdown

 where $\text{do}(P)=1$ means that we set $P$ to $1$.
 This query cannot be computed using the standard rules of probability.

 In general $\mathbb{P}( B=1\mid P=1)\neq \mathbb{P}( B=1\mid \text{do}(P)=1)$.
 This can be understood as follows.
-Suppose the insects are only there is both the soil is rich and the plant species is present and likewise the birds can only be present if both the plants and insects are on the site.
+Suppose the insects are only there if both the soil is rich and the plant species is present and, likewise, the birds can only be present if both the plants and that insects are present on the site.
 Adding plants would not make a poor soil rich, so it will not induce insects being present and will not lure any birds whereas the mere presence of plants makes it more likely that both insects and birds are present.

 The great triumph of Pearl and his students is that they have found three (only three!) rules which allows the rules of probability theory to work the the do-operator.
 The beauty of their result is that they allow for removing this operator from the query and reformulate it using only standard probability expressions.
 This means that we can estimate such effects from the data - provided that we have a causal diagram!